HassanAlabdulal/HassanAlabdulal/README.md

 ## 👨‍💻 About Me:

 - 🎓 Software Engineering student @ KFUPM with a zeal for frontend development and UX design.
-- 🌐 Crafting web solutions with Next JS, driven by user experience and efficient problem-solving.
+- 🌐 Crafting web solutions with React JS, driven by user experience and efficient problem-solving.
 - 🚀 Keen on innovation and eager to contribute to a team's success in the tech industry.
 - 📧 Reach out for collaborations: [hassan.alabdulaal@gmail.com](mailto:hassan.alabdulaal@gmail.com)